daradona10/milestone-project1/README.md

 In the classes page there was a few warnings re the table row columns but due to the complexity of this table and trying to make it responsive I have decided to leave this as it is also.
 Also a warning to consider using a header element where the videos are located but it wasn't needed in this case so left it as a warning.

+This project was also tested using the W3C Markup Validation Servie [here](https://jigsaw.w3.org/css-validator/) for checking conformity and validity of html

 ### Deployment